Yves Rodier: Tintin, Freelance reporter for Le Petit Vingtième (1993)

 The origin of the story lies in a scenario for a drawing contest in the Journal de Spirou number 1027, from December 19, 1957.

 Twenty years later, Yves Rodier used the story for another drawing contest, converted it as a Tintin plot and drew 6 half-pages of a story that takes place right before "Tintin and The soviets".
 Those pages explains how Tintin gets the job as a reporter.

 For the story Rodier didn't win the contest as he was disqualified for using already existing characters.

 The Witches Lake (2003)

 This seven-page story was entirely thought up by Rodier and is sometimes called The Sorcerers Lake.
 It is about a monster in the local lake and is set before Tintin in Tibet.
 Rodier drew them (with interruptions) from 1996 to 2003.

 Tintin et le Thermozéro

-Yves Rodier's version of Le Thermozéro is an inking from page 4 of sketches made from Hergé.
+Rodier's version of Le Thermozéro is an inking from page 4 of sketches made from Hergé.